B7M/PyGlide/README.md

 ## Introduction

-Lispi (Educational Slide Studio) is a Python package that provides a convenient way to convert Jupyter notebooks into interactive slides.
+`lispi` (Learning Interactive Slides and PIthon) is a Python package that provides a convenient way to convert Jupyter notebooks into interactive slides.
 It allows users to create engaging presentations with interactive elements directly from the slides.

 ## Installation